ralyodio/offline-app/README.md

 -------

 To fully test the offline ping.php request, the site cannot be ran on localhost since it will not traverse the network and will always respond even if the network connection is take down.

+In order for cross-domain image requests to work, the images need to be served with the following headers (see .htaccess):

+	Header add Access-Control-Allow-Origin *
+	Header add Access-Control-Allow-Credentials true